joybio/multiPrime/README.md

 Please send comments, suggestions, bug reports and bug fixes to 1806389316@pku.edu.cn

 # Todo
 This repository is updated frequently.
 Expect breaking changes.
-More functions will be improved in the future.
-A new version is comming.
+More functions will be improved in the future and a new version is comming.